 Using a Plugin

 There are quite a few Paypal plugins available for this purpose.
-In this guide, we will show you how to use the Paypal Donations plugin.
+In this guide, we will show you how to use the Paypal Donations plugin to receive donations for your nonprofit organization (or any other).

 Install and activate the “Paypal Donations” plugin (read this guide to learn how to install plugins).
 Ensure it is Donations, with an ‘s’ as there are similarly named WordPress donation plugins.